apache/airflow/docs/apache-airflow/tutorial_taskflow_api.rst

 Adding dependencies to decorated tasks from regular tasks
 ---------------------------------------------------------
 The above tutorial shows how to create dependencies between python-based tasks.
-However, it is quite possible while writing a DAG to have some pre-existing tasks such as BashOperator or FileSensor based tasks which need to be run first before a python-based task is run.
+However, it is quite possible while writing a DAG to have some pre-existing tasks such as :class:`~airflow.operators.bash.BashOperator` or :class:`~airflow.sensors.filesystem.FileSensor` based tasks which need to be run first before a python-based task is run.

 Building this dependency is shown in the code below: